Meet the Palliverse Founders

 Craig Sinclair @csinclair28

 Craig Sinclair is an early career researcher based at the Rural Clinical School of WA in Albany, Western Australia.
 Research interests include advance care planning and clinical practice improvement.
 An absolute newbie to the Twitter world.

 The Palliverse Editorial Team welcomes many Contributing Authors.
 Meet some of our regulars:

 Elizabeth Caplice @hrasvelgveritas

-Elizabeth Caplice is an archivist on hiatus.
-She has Stage IV colorectal cancer, and writes about cancer, and how it intersects with life, particularly in younger adults.
-She blogs at Sky Between Branches
+Elizabeth Caplice was an archivist.
+She had Stage IV colorectal cancer, and wrote about cancer, and how it intersected with life, particularly in younger adults.
+She blogged at Sky Between Branches